xlcnd/isbntools/README.md

   procedure for records from different sources.
 The main features can be implemented by a call to `stdmeta` function!

-* `vias.parallel` allows to put theaded calls to services just by passing the name and a pointer to the service `query` function.
+* `vias` exposes several functions to put calls to services, just by passing the name and a pointer to the service `query` function.
+  `vias.parallel` allows to put theaded calls.
 However doesn't implement throttling!
-  You can use `vias.serial` to make serial calls.
+You can use `vias.serial` to make serial calls and `vias.multi` to use several cores.
+The default is `vias.serial`, however you can change that in the conf file.

 All these classes follow a simple design pattern and, if you follow it, will be very easy to integrate your classes with the rest of the lib.